Young Turk Revolution: In popular culture

 The Young Turks is a news commentary show named after the historical movement and live streamed since 2002 on social media platforms, such as YouTube and Twitch.

 In the 2010 alternate history novel Behemoth by Scott Westerfeld, the Young Turk Revolution in 1908 fails, igniting a new revolution at the start of World War I.

 Historiography

 Historian Ronald Grigor Suny states that the revolution had no popular support and was actually "a coup d'état by a small group of military officers and civilian activists in the Balkans".
-Hanioğlu states the revolution a watershed moment in the late Ottoman Emire but it was not a popular constitutional movement.
+Hanioğlu states the revolution a watershed moment in the late Ottoman Empire but it was not a popular constitutional movement.